xcat2/confluent-docs/docs/developer/api.md

 * **retries** - If acknowledge is enabled, the number of attempts to perform before giving up
-* **acknowledge_timeout** - When waiting for an acknowledgement from the target, how long to wait before evaluating the need to retrytime
+* **acknowledge_timeout** - When waiting for an acknowledgement from the target, how long to wait before evaluating the need to retry
 * **acknowledge** - Whether to expect an explicit acknowledgement.
 For example, SNMP traps do not have an SNMP mechanism to acknowledge receipt, so this would be disabled for normal SNMP traps.
 However, IPMI